yclim95/project-management-foundation/README.md

 2. 1st should evaluate how well each stregy satisfies the project objectives
 3. Method to quickly shorten the list of contender (competitor): To check whether a strategy satisfies all the must-have objectives.
 4. Next, rate the performance of objective
-5. Increase weighting: When some objectibes are more important > than others.
+5. Increase weighting: When some objectives are more important > than others.
 6. Winner: Strategy with the highest overall rating
 7. Top Strategy
 - Is the strategy feasible? (solution: feasibile study)